alexandre-nadin/slash/README.txt

 #
 # ########################################

-"Do Not Reinvent The Wheel".
+"Do Not Reinvent the Wheel".
 Amen.
 Yes.
 Well.
 You see.
 I tend to avoid generalities.
 I'd rather say: do not do it unless you want to learn something.

 Shells are fun.
 Bash is fun.
 Bash learning curve has seemed pretty logarithmic to me: